sberl/supersid/docs/find_alsa_devices.md

 As kind of a last resort -b/--brute-force can be used.
-In case of brute force, all 'alsaaudio' PCMs are tested with various baudrates and formats.
+In case of brute force, all 'alsaaudio' PCMs are tested with various sampling rates and formats.
 Do not use --brute-force unless there is no result otherwise.

 -s/--save-wav saves wave files of the one second recordings.